iay/mdq-server-nagios/README.md

 ## Prerequisites

 The script uses a number of Perl modules.
-Most of them should already be installed on a system running Nagios, but `Nagios::Plugin` may need to be acquired separately.
-If you are running on a RHEL/CentOS system with EPEL available, you can use `yum install perl-Nagios-Plugin`.
+Most of them should already be installed on a system running Nagios, but `Monitoring::Plugin` may need to be acquired separately.
+If you are running on a RHEL-derived system with EPEL available, you can use `yum install perl-Monitoring-Plugin`.

 ## Testing and Installing